tamouse/recipes/source/_posts/2011-07-05-calico-beans.markdown

 categories: [main-dishes]
 tags: [casseroles, hot-dish, beans, beef, comfort-food, potluck-favourites]
 ---
-This is another family and potluck favourite
+This is another family and potluck favourite.
+Double for potluck.

 I have no idea how long we've had this recipe, but we had it pretty often growing up.

 ## Ingredients